sigmundch/web-ui/README.md

 We believe that:

-- Web Components are on their way, we should start using them now.
+- Web Components and MDV are on their way, we should start using them now.
 - Cool new features should be made available to [modern browsers][mb] that haven't yet implemented them.
 - Write/reload is just as important as write/compile/minimize/ship.